 Separation and divorce

-AVASK can advise on the tax implications of separation and divorce, and offer practical guidance to individuals in Winchester and beyond.
+AVASK can advise on the tax implications of separation and divorce, and offer practical guidance to individuals in Southampton and beyond.

 It is an unfortunate fact of modern life that many marriages do not survive.
 When separation, divorce, or dissolution occurs, there will almost inevitably be some tax consequences.